-In nonfiction, Alice is looking for authors with established platforms, especially journalists, who are writing narratives in the following categories: Biography, Food, Gender Issues, Health, History, Music, Pop Culture, Relationships, Science, Travel
+In nonfiction, Alice is looking for authors with established platforms, especially journalists and academics, who are writing Cultural Narratives, Microhistory, and Pop Science

 Eva Scalzo was born in New Jersey, but has lived in Houston, Buenos Aires, San Juan, and Boston before settling down outside of Binghamton, New York.
 She has a B.A. in the Humanities from the University of Puerto Rico and a M.A. in Publishing and Writing from Emerson College.
 Since graduating in 2002, she has spent her career in scholarly publishing, working for Houghton Mifflin, Blackwell Publishing, John Wiley & Sons, and Cornell University in a variety of roles.